 We suggest that you apply well before the deadline to avoid any issues with the processing of your application.
 It is the responsibility of the applicant to ensure that all documentation and fees, including references, have been submitted and will be received by the Department of OS&OT by the application deadline of January 15, 2019.
-Please note that you may continue to access and upload documents to your online application until the deadline.
+Please note that, after you submit your application, may continue to access and upload documents to your online application until the deadline.

 Starting in 2018, all applicants will be required to complete the CASPer online assessment process.
 Details regarding the UBC MOT CASPer test can be found here.